teamgofer/MeetNow_WebApp/src/features/proximity-chat/README.md

 - `locationUtils` - Utilities for location calculations and formatting
 - `messageUtils` - Utilities for message handling and formatting

+## Integration Guidelines

+When the proximity chat feature is ready for integration with the main application, follow these guidelines:

+1. **Feature Flag Control**:
+   - Enable the feature gradually using the feature flags in `constants/index.js`
+   - Consider enabling by region or user segment

+2. **Integration Points**:
+   - Add `<ProximityChatProvider>` to the app's component hierarchy
+   - Mount `<ProximityChat>` component at the appropriate UI level
+   - Integrate UI controls for toggling chat visibility

+3. **Testing During Integration**:
+   - Run the full test suite with the feature enabled
+   - Conduct regression testing on all existing features
+   - Verify performance metrics aren't impacted

+4. **Rollback Plan**:
+   - Maintain ability to disable the feature completely via feature flags
+   - Create monitoring alerts for any errors in the proximity chat module
+   - Document the process for emergency disabling if needed

+Remember: The feature must be fully perfected in isolation before integration with the main application.

 ## Contributing